 Fried advises that, for Cornell, if it’s not required, you probably shouldn’t send it.
 There are a few exceptions, and faculty may be called in to review additional materials.

 We ended our conversation by asking our guests to describe how they would answer their own school’s essay prompt.
 Prouty shared with us his topic for a personal statement, and Fried shared her response to the supplemental essay for the College of Human Ecology.

-To hear their responses and get more details on the topics covered in the webinar, watch the recording here.
+To hear their responses and get more details on the topics covered in the webinar, watch the webinar at the top of the page.
 You can also check out our previous webinars with admissions officers for more insights from behind the admissions desk.